DrWhoCares/imgdanke/README.md

 ### Pingo Settings
 #### -pngpalette
 Uses a set number of bins, so the options provided to you are the different bits (and the resulting colors).
 Applies dithering, and often produces a far better result than using magick for color images with 256 colors or less.
 Selecting a value will allow you to select the `-sb` or `-sa` options.
-*NOTE:* As of pingo v0.99 [rc2 32], there is currently a bug in pingo once reaching the 70-74 value range, in that it produces an image with 208 colors, instead of following the pattern of increasing by 24 every 5 values.
-75-79 produces 184 colors and then continues the pattern properly.
+*NOTE:* As of pingo v0.99 [rc3 16], the bug with the incorrect values has been fixed.
 <details>
   <summary>The following values are currently possible (via the GUI):</summary>